laraflock/dashboard/README.md

 ## Roadmap

-Will look at future enhancements down the road.
+- General Support Package Integration

+I'm also open to any and all pull requests, if you would like to contribute just send over a pull request and we can start a discussion there regarding the updates.

 ## License

 This software is released under the [MIT](LICENSE.md) License.

-&copy; 2014-2015 Odot Media LLC, All rights reserved.
+&copy; 2014-2015 Laraflock, All rights reserved.